augustinecyr/foose/README.md

 4. Club badges appearing beside team names in leaguetable.html.
 5. Changed to p class="display-5" for header of the app.
 6. Completed all styling and display of information for League Table.
 7. Discovered a display issue on mobile browser.
+8. Solved mobile view, trfRepo doesnt work on heroku due to H12 error.
+9. Commented out trfRepo, function works as it should on localhost.